otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 populations - both in the lab and wild - has become a possibility for a variety of ecological and evolutionary studies, leading to the field of population genomics.

-Until just a few years ago the goal of acquiring complete genomic information from numerous individuals across many populations was out of reach for all but a small number of model organisms.
+Until just a few years ago acquiring complete genomic information from numerous individuals across many populations was out of reach for all but a small number of model organisms.
 For example, producing a high density genetic map for an organism required an immense investment of resources to first produce and then type the large